-Quarantining students who are close contacts with a positive case is no longer recommended in school settings.
+Quarantining students who are in close contact with a positive case is no longer recommended in school settings.
 Please monitor your child for COVID-like symptoms and get them tested if symptoms begin.
-If they test positive for COVID-19, they will be excluded from school for at least five days from symptom onset or positive case as outlined above.
+If they test positive for COVID-19, they will be excluded from school for at least five days from the onset of symptoms or positive test result as outlined above.
+Please contact the school nurse with any questions at 908-996-2751 x7203.